-- 1. Celebrate, respect and embrace Wurundjeri Woi Wurrung, Aboriginal and Torres Strait Islander people and heritage, and reflect this in our decision-making, services and activities - 2.
-Build a more resilient, inclusive, safe and connected community, which promotes social, physical and mental wellbeing (MPHWP) - 3.
-Support vulnerable communities and residents of public housing to thrive in the community - 4.
-Work to reduce the harms associated with the use of alcohol, illicit drugs, gambling and tobacco (MPHWP) - 5.
-Celebrate and respect culturally vibrant and socially diverse communities - 6.
+- Celebrate, respect and embrace Wurundjeri Woi Wurrung, Aboriginal and Torres Strait Islander people and heritage, and reflect this in our decision-making, services and activities - 2.
+Build a more resilient, inclusive, safe and connected community, which promotes social, physical and mental wellbeing - 3.
+Support vulnerable communities and residents of public housing to thrive in the community

+- 4. Work to reduce the harms associated with the use of alcohol, illicit drugs, gambling and tobacco♥ - Celebrate and respect culturally vibrant and socially diverse communities - 6.
 Leverage opportunities and advocate for increased access to public, social and affordable housing stock in new and significant developments - 7.
-Work actively to prevent and respond to gendered violence and all forms of violence by addressing known contributors to violence and promoting a gender equitable, safe and respectful community (MPHWP)
+Work actively to prevent and respond to gendered violence and all forms of violence by addressing known contributors to violence and promoting a gender equitable, safe and respectful community. - Aligns to a health and wellbeing theme, see page 74